-Andrew focuses his practice on the litigation of patents covering high-tech subject matter, ranging from Internet and network technology to low-level CPU and hard drive technology.
+Andrew focuses his practice on the litigation of patents covering high-tech subject matter, ranging from Internet and network technology to low-level CPU and semiconductor technology.

 Before practicing law, Andrew worked as an IT and software development specialist for various Pittsburgh businesses, including U.S. Steel.
-Since graduating from Temple Law School in 2009, Andrew has leveraged his technical expertise by representing electronics, computer, and e-commerce companies in patent cases, achieving successful results in federal district court and in cases before the United States International Trade Commission.
+Since graduating from Temple Law School in 2009, Andrew has leveraged his technical expertise by representing electronics, computer, and e-commerce companies in patent, copyright, trademark, and trade secret cases, achieving successful results in federal district court and in cases before the United States International Trade Commission.